Baron Blood: John Falsworth

 In Captain America #253-254, a servant of Dracula, Dr. Jacob Cromwell, is sent to revive Blood, whose bones are stored in the Tower of London.
 Although Cromwell is successful, Blood betrays and kills him and one of his daughters, turning the other one into a vampire (who later becomes Baroness Blood).
 Assuming Cromwell's identity, Blood commits a series of murders that arouse the suspicions of his now very elderly brother James.
 The older Falsworth requests the aid of Captain America, who with the third version of Union Jack battles Blood.
 After being tricked into thinking that Union Jack III was his older brother James, Blood is decapitated with Captain America's shield.
 The character's body is burned to ashes, with the ashes scattered in the morning breeze.

 Baron Blood returns in the Avengers: Standoff! storyline as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

 Baron Blood was seen at the Bar with No Name.
 He was having a drink with Count Nefaria.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Baron Blood is recruited by Baron Helmut Zemo to join the Army of Evil.
+During the "Secret Empire" storyline, Baron Blood is recruited by Helmut Zemo to join the Army of Evil.
 Zemo found him inside a cave.
-As part of HYDRA's rise to power, Baron Blood assisted the Army of Evil in their attack on New York City.
-Then he assisted the Army of Evil in their attack on Washington, D.C. to complete HYDRA's conquest of the United States.
+As part of Hydra's rise to power, Baron Blood assisted the Army of Evil in their attack on New York City.
+Then he assisted the Army of Evil in their attack on Washington, D.C. to complete Hydra's conquest of the United States.

+During the "Blood Hunt" storyline, Baron Blood takes advantage of the Darkforce blocking out the Sun enough for a vampire invasion to occur.
+He and the vampires with him use a commandeered Helicarrier to attack Captain America's Avengers with a Vortex beam.
+Revealing himself to Captain America, Baron Blood plans to have noble fascism started in North America before spreading it to the world.